seniorlink-vela/public-api-docs/index.md

   GET an individual user via external reference ID, email, or username.
   Create users.
   GET /api/v1/admin/user-profiles/by-reference/email/{user_email} accepts either an email address or username via the 'user_email' parameter.
-  Update a user's ID via PUT or PATCH by providing their current ID (External reference ID) in the â€œidâ€ field and supplying the new id (external reference ID) in the body of the call.
+  Update a user's ID via PUT or PATCH by providing their current ID (External reference ID) in the "id" field and supplying the new id (external reference ID) in the body of the call.

 ### User suspensions